PranavaKCode/AquaSentinel_Final_Draft/README.md

 AquaSentinel is an AI Object Detection project that combats the threat of Lionfish invasion in the Caribbean.
 Using Imagenet, resnet-18, and a complex custom image classification program it accurately identifies Lionfish even in challenging underwater conditions and can alert marine conservation teams, local authorities, or volunteers instantly via email.
+It also collects data on lionfish such as how much lionfish were detected each day, a bar graph to show that in a visual format, and logs that show the timestamp, class, image, and more data.
 The project's potential impact extends globally, offering a pioneering approach to safeguarding marine ecosystems from invasive species threats, and collecting data on invasive lionfish.